Caesarean births have been on the rise. Is this really best for you and for your baby? Have you considered more natural options available to you?

 - Refusal to offer the informed choice of vaginal birth – Many health professionals and/or hospitals are unwilling to offer the informed choice of vaginal birth to women in certain circumstances.
 The Listening to Mothers survey found that many women with a previous cesarean would have liked the option of a vaginal birth after cesarean (VBAC) but did not have it because health professionals and/or hospitals were unwilling (Declercq et al. 2006a).
 Nine out of ten women with a previous cesarean section are having repeat cesareans in the current environment.
 Similarly, few women with a fetus in a breech position have the option to plan a vaginal birth.

 - Casual attitudes about surgery and cesarean sections in particular – Our society is more tolerant than ever of surgical procedures, even when not medically needed.
+Speaking of surgery, a lot of women now are looking for quality lip fillers in melbourne area.
+Good thing skin club Australia offers the best Lip Filler surgery.
 This is reflected in the comfort level that many health professionals, insurance plans, hospital administrators and women themselves have with cesarean trends.

 - Limited awareness of harms that are more likely with cesarean section – Cesarean section is a major surgical procedure that increases the likelihood of many types of harm for mothers and babies in comparison with vaginal birth.
 Short-term harms for mothers include increased risk of infection, surgical injury, blood clots, emergency hysterectomy, intense and longer-lasting pain, going back into the hospital and poor overall functioning.Babies born by cesarean section are more likely to have surgical cuts, breathing problems, difficulty getting breastfeeding going, and asthma in childhood and beyond.
 Perhaps due to the common surgical side effect of “adhesion” formation, cesarean mothers are more likely to have ongoing pelvic pain, to experience bowel blockage, to be injured during future surgery, and to have future infertility.
 Of special concern after cesarean are various serious conditions for mothers and babies that are more likely in future pregnancies, including ectopic pregnancy, placenta previa, placenta accreta, placental abruption, and uterine rupture .